-Student learning outcomes include: basic algebra fundamentals, linear equations, linear inequalities, linear functions and their graphs, systems of equations and inequalities, operations with polynomial functions and factoring, quadratic equations and functions and their graphs, operations with rational expressions, and radical equations.
+Student learning objectives include: basic algebra fundamentals, linear equations, linear inequalities, linear functions and their graphs, systems of equations and inequalities, operations with polynomial functions and factoring, quadratic equations and functions and their graphs, operations with rational expressions, and radical equations.
 This course will use algebra to model and solve real-world problems.
-PREREQUISITE: DS 049 or appropriate placement test scores.
+PREREQUISITE: DS 049 or appropriate placement test scores taken within the last three years.
 (F, SP, SU, OF, OSP, OSU)